 Here are three key takeaways from this episode:

 1️⃣ Follow your passion: One of the most inspiring things about Jared’s journey is that he followed his passion for travel and turned it into a successful business.
-He started Thrifty Traveler as a side-hustle, and now he has a team helping others find cheap flights and explore the world.
+He started Thrifty Traveler as a side hustle, and now he has a team helping others find cheap flights and explore the world.
 This serves as a reminder that when we pursue what truly excites us, amazing things can happen.

 2️⃣ Building a business takes courage: His story is a testament to the courage it takes to start and grow a business.
 Leaving the security of a corporate job can be challenging, but with determination and hard work, it is possible to create something incredible.
 Sometimes we have to take risks to achieve our dreams.

 3️⃣ Leveraging skills and resources: His background as a CPA in the corporate world might seem unrelated to finding cheap flights, but he was able to transfer his skills and knowledge to start a business.
 This highlights the importance of leveraging our existing skills and resources when pursuing new ventures.
 Sometimes, unexpected connections can lead to great opportunities.
-Also, ask for help when you need it and connect with experts who can help you accomplish your goals.
+Also, ask for help when needed and connect with experts who can help you accomplish your goals.

 Tired of paying full price for airfare?
 Visit places you never thought you could afford by signing up for Thrifty Traveler Premium.
-Use the promo code ‘TC10’ for $10 off your first year.

 Danielle Desir Corbett paid off $63,000 of student loan debt in 4 years, bought a house at 27, and has traveled to 27 countries, including her favorites, Iceland, China, and Bermuda.
 Go here to learn Danielle’s incredible story, from struggling financially and in debt to finding creative ways to earn more and live on her terms.
 Listen to The Thought Card Podcast, where Danielle shares how you can creatively travel more and build wealth regardless of your current financial situation.
 Reach out to Danielle by contacting: thethoughtcard (at) gmail (dot) com.